Privacy and Copyright

 Photos donated to the Archives from personal collections have transferred copyright to the Archives for the images.
 Images that are still under copyright may be used online at the discretion the Archives, or the original donor if copyright was not transferred.
 The images on this site are in the public domain (prior to 1949).
 Images later than 1949 are under copyright of The United Church of Canada Archives.
 Please contact the archives for permission to publish any images in publications, displays or exhibitions.

 There are few names of students and individuals in our images.
-If you identify yourself in an image and do NOT wish it to be publicly available, please contact the Archives.
 While this project is attempting to make public the photographic records of The United Church Archives we understand that some individuals may not wish to have images of themselves available online.
-If you have any corrections about images or descriptions on this site please do contact us.
+If you identify yourself in an image and do NOT wish it to be publicly available or if you have any corrections about images or descriptions on this site please do contact us.

 How to Order

 The images on this site are of suitable quality for downloading and printing free of charge.
-Please refer to the Privacy and Permissions page for copyright information.
 You must properly cite the images if using elsewhere so that others will know where the original photographs came from.

 A standard citation contains the image accession number, the item number, the title of the image, the date, and the Archives that holds the original: